Green Ambassador Certificate

 Green Ambassador Workshop – April 11–12, 2026

-The next Green Ambassador workshop will cover all 12 sustainability topics over two days from the Green Ambassador Certificate community education series, which began in June 2025 and feature insights from industry experts focused on real-world environmental solutions.
-A cleanup and interactive exercise session will also be included.
+This is part of the Green Ambassador Certificate community education series presented by One Earth One Chance, featuring insights from industry experts and focused on real-world environmental solutions, that began in June 2025.
+A cleanup and interactive exercise session is also be included.

 Agenda April 11, 2026